anirudhsudhir/Qapture/README.md

-# Qapture
+# qapture

-A CLI tool to recover deleted JPEGs from a forensic image.
+A CLI tool to recover deleted JPEGs from a forensic image, written in C.

 ### Usage:
 1. Clone this repository and navigate to the project directory: